omar-abdelgawad/MineSweeper-python-tkinter/README.md

 1. Copy the url for the repository using any method.
 1. open Terminal on you local machine and navigate to the directory in which you want to download this repo.
-1. Type `git clone` and then paste the url that you just copied before.
+1. Type `git clone` and then paste the url you just copied.
 When you press enter this repository will be cloned to your local machine.
     ```bash
     git clone url_you_just_copied
     ```